GiangVu0912/MusicRecommendationBasedOnFaceExpression/README.md

 ### Preprocess Image Data:
 - Dataset is a part of AffectNetDataset, include: 420.000 images and 8 class of expression
 - Preprocess:\
-    Split a single image folder into 8 expression folders from the annotation file (using seperate_data_from_one_folder.py\
+    Split a single image folder into 8 expression folders from the annotation file (using seperate_data_from_one_folder.py)\
     Filter out 5 classes each class 15,000 photos: angry, happy, neutral, surprise, sad\
-    Extract data from photo to facemesh on white canvas (using MediaPipe Facemesh) (using create_data_landmarks_on_canvas.py)
+    Extract data from photo to facemesh on white canvas (using MediaPipe Facemesh) (using create_data_landmarks_on_canvas.py)\
+    More infomation about facemesh you can find here: https://google.github.io/mediapipe/solutions/face_mesh.html

 ### Preprocess Music Data:
 - Dataset contain 1 file csv name music_data.csv and 400 song of mp3